 By now, even the most Downtown-averse Angelenos have figured out that the neighborhood is one of the most exciting in L.A.—especially when it comes to drinking.
-As skyscrapers and loft apartments have shot up, an increase in outstanding restaurants, coffee shops, art galleries and museums have furthered the development of DTLA, making it a veritable destination, no matter how much you hate the traffic.
-With all of that innovation came a whole lot of watering holes, from perfectly dark dive bars, to upscale cocktail establishments and beer bars.
+As skyscrapers and loft apartments have shot up, an increase in outstanding restaurants, coffee shops, art galleries and museums have, too, making it a veritable destination, no matter how much you hate the traffic.
+With all of that innovation came a whole lot of watering holes, from perfectly dark dive bars to upscale cocktail establishments and beer bars.
 There’s a welcoming place to imbibe on almost every corner, and we found the very best of them for prime drinking—now, who’s thirsty?

 RECOMMENDED: See more in our guide to Downtown Los Angeles